NikolaiRadke/JQ6500-rescue-tool/README.md

 JQ6500-rescue-tool is a simple package of
-* [Minimal Linux Live](http://minimal.linux-bg.org/#home) from Ivan Davidov With a small frontend and some small modifications
+* [Minimal Linux Live](http://minimal.linux-bg.org/#home) from Ivan Davidov with a small frontend and some small modifications.
 * [JQ6500 Linux tool](https://chiselapp.com/user/rmax/repository/jq6500/home) from Reinhard Max
-  With small changes for 32MBit support
+  with small changes for 32MBit support.
 * The original MusicDownload.iso, provided by complete JQ6500-16p
-  With a patched version for 32MBit modules
+  with a patched version for 32MBit modules.

 **Content**